This document is relevant for: Trn1

 If precompilation was not done, the first execution of ./run.sh will be slower due to serial compilations.
 Rerunning the same script a second time would show quicker execution as the compiled graphs will be already cached in persistent cache.

-Multi-worker training#
+Multi-worker data-parallel training#

-multiple cores, launch the run_glue.py
+multiple Logical NeuronCores in data-parallel configuration, launch the run_glue.py

 script with torchrun